Home Search Links About Us Updates Login

 ISLAND NAVIGATOR

-Built in 1944, by Sagstad Shipyard of Seattle, Washington as the LT-188 for the United States Army.
+Built in 1944, by Sagstad Shipyard Incorporated of Seattle, Washington as the LT-188 for the United States Army.

 In 1948, the tug was acquired by Island Tug and Barge Limited of Vancouver, British Columbia.
 Where the tug was renamed as the Island Navigator.